- 01. Benefits of Healthy Eating for Children

 - Future aging processes (cognitive dispositions, maintenance of muscle mass, fight against diseases)

-According to the National Health Nutrition Program, many nutricious foods can prevent the risk of developing common diseases (cardiovascular diseases, cancer, obesity, osteoporosis, diabetes, intestinal diseases).
-Following these simple rules can have a great effect and leave you feeling healthier:
+According to the National Health Nutrition Program, many nutritious foods can prevent the risk of developing common diseases (cardiovascular diseases, cancer, obesity, osteoporosis, diabetes, intestinal infections).
+Following these simple rules can have a significant effect and leave you feeling healthier:

-- Eat 5 fruits and vegetables a day (a tomato, a handful of green beans, a bowl of soup, an apple, two apricots, four or five strawberries)
+- Eat five fruits and vegetables a day (a tomato, a handful of green beans, a bowl of soup, an apple, two apricots, four or five strawberries)

 - Have a carbohydrate at every meal (pasta, rice, wheat, barley, oats, rye, legumes such as lentils, peas, beans, cereals)

 - Eat fish, meat, or eggs once or twice a day

 - Limit fat and products high in sugar or salt

 - Drink plenty of water and do a lot of physical activity (one hour a day for children)

 You'll know when your child's culinary training is working when they choose to avoid fast food all by themselves!